 A user’s manual will always show you how to use an appliance.
 But it’s knowing some additional tips and tricks that result in ultimate smoked foods.

-First things first – and the best tip here is picking the right electric smoker.
+First things first – and the best tip here is picking the right picking the right electric smoker.
 Once you’ve done that, the other tips and tricks will get you on track to using your smoker optimally.

 Table of Contents